JERONIMO31/Scrabble/src/README.txt

 PROJECT TITLE: Scrabble

-PURPOSE OF PROJECT: To create a GUI based scrabble game for 1 to 4 players, as deliverable 2 for the SYSC3110 project.
+PURPOSE OF PROJECT: To improve on the GUI based scrabble game for 1 to 4 players, as deliverable 4 for the SYSC3110 project.
                     This was done using the MVC design pattern and java GUI components outlined in the class lectures.

 AUTHORS: Sebastian Ezman, Jeronimo Cumming, Simon Damato, Kaitlyn Conron